best pool cues for beginners

 Budget

-Beginner cues start as low as $35, while on the upper end, it's not unheard of to pay several hundred or thousand dollars for the best pool cues.
+Beginner cues start as low as $35, while on the upper end, it's not unheard of to pay several hundred or thousand dollars for the best pool cue.
 You should plan a budget before you begin browsing for cues and stick to it.

 Brand Recognition